Brandon Crawford Player Props: Giants vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.3 K/9, which ranks 22nd in MLB.
+- The 8.3 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 22nd in MLB.

-- The Diamondbacks' 4.64 team ERA ranks 26th across all league pitching staffs.
+- The Diamondbacks' 4.64 team ERA ranks 25th among all league pitching staffs.

-- The Diamondbacks rank 22nd in baseball in home runs allowed (131 total, 1.2 per game).
+- The Diamondbacks rank 21st in baseball in home runs surrendered (133 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.